- main guest conductor of The Slovak State Philharmonic, Košice

-Cooperation with The Slovak State Philharmonic, Košice culminated in his being appointed the chief conductor since the 2008/2009 season.
-In Košice he performed many significant pieces of the symphonic repertoire including large vocal-instrumental compositions (Verdi - Requiem, Dvorak - Stabat Mater, Requiem, Rossini - Stabat Mater, Petite Messe Solennelle etc.).
-The Slovak State Philharmonic, Košice he lead also on Germany concert tours (2013 and 2016, next planned for 2018), China tours (2015 and 2017).
+Cooperation with The Slovak State Philharmonic, Košice culminated in his being appointed the chief conductor in 2008 and he led the orchestra for thirteen concert seasons.
+In Košice he performed many significant pieces of the symphonic repertoire including large vocal-instrumental compositions.
+The Slovak State Philharmonic, Košice he led also on Germany and China concert tours.
 He conducted also orchestras in Hungary, Japan, Poland, Germany and Italy.

 From 2001 to 2002, he worked as an assistant to Vladimir Ashkenazy, chief conductor of the Czech Philharmonic Orchestra, where he also cooperated with a number of other significant conductors such as L.Segerstam, C.P.Flor, Z.Mácal and M.Honeck.
 He has recorded for Czech Radio and Czech Television.